 Tuk Tuk Gozo is an excellent way to discover the best places to visit around Malta’s sister island of Gozo.
 Taking a chauffeured Tuk Tuk (which seats up to 6 people) makes for a really fun way to spend a day out and about on Gozo island.

-This tour is offered by reputable tour operator Yippee tours at a single ticket fee that includes everything you need for the day, including hotel transfers.
-Each tour is led by an experienced and knowledgeable driver, who speaks multiple languages.
+Reputable tour operator Yippee tours offer this tour at a single ticket fee that includes everything you need for the day, including hotel transfers.
+Each tour is led by an experienced and knowledgeable driver who speaks multiple languages.

-The Tuk Tuk vehicles used can accommodate up to 6 passengers, making them ideal for small groups and families with kids.
-On busier days several Gozo Tuk Tuks will follow each other on the route while drivers give info at each stop in multiple languages.
+These Tuk Tuk vehicles can accommodate up to 6 passengers, making them ideal for small groups and families with kids.
+On busier days, several Gozo Tuk Tuks will follow each other on the route while drivers give info at each stop in multiple languages.

 Price: €79 for adults, €55 for children.

 TIP: Use the coupon code MALTA5 to get a 5% discount!

 Read on to find out why that’s really good value and a much better alternative to hop-on/hop-off tours!

 In short: You get everything you need for the day, making it a much more convenient and efficient way to discover Gozo than hop-on-hop-off tours, walking tours and using public transport.

 Yippee offers a very flexible and fair cancellation policy:

 There’s limited availability during spring and summer (April – October), so booking online in advance is advised.
 Select your preferred date and the number of participants and pay online.